KnuxV/slides_cours_git/Part 2 - Basic Commands & First Repository.md

 **Notice:**
 - "Changes to be committed" (green)
-- This is the staging area!
+- This is the staging area

 ---